SANSA-Stack/SANSA-Stack/docs/cli/tarql.md

 [TARQL (https://tarql.github.io/)](https://tarql.github.io/) is a tool for mapping tabular data to RDF via SPARQL queries.
 This works by first converting each CSV row to a SPARQL binding and then evaluating the SPARQL query  w.r.t. to that binding.
-Sansa features an Apache Spark based implementation that allows for processing a CSV file in parallel.
+Sansa features an Apache Spark based re-implementation that allows for processing a CSV file in parallel.

 The implementation is also based on ApacheJena and our own "JenaX" extension project.

 ## Important

-Parallel processing requires specifying `--out-file` and/or `--out-folder`t!
+Parallel processing requires specifying `--out-file` and/or `--out-folder`!
 If neither argument is given then output is streamed to STDOUT using a single thread (using `RDD.toLocalIterator`).

 ## TARQL Compatibility